 The foot is not usually rolled.

 This is reflected in the equipment specifications.
-The minimum platen area is 5.0” x 5.0” corresponding to a TAP 70 level5.
+The minimum platen area is 5.0” x 5.0” corresponding to a TAP 70 level (as shown in Table 5).
 As with the fingerprint Acquisition Profiles, there are levels corresponding to 500 and to 1000 ppi outputs, with corresponding differences in compression ratio and compression algorithm to be used.

 Not included in these basic specifications are others that will be of interest to the procuring agency, including (but not limited to):